matt77hias/Blog/_posts/2018-01-28-the-universal-pointer.md

     }) {}
 ```

-The copy and move constructor, and a generalized copy and move constructor to facilitate casting from child to base pointers:
+We provide a copy and move constructor, and a generalized copy and move constructor to facilitate casting from child to base `ProxyPtr`s:

 ```c++
 ProxyPtr(const ProxyPtr &ptr) noexcept